Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Background

 Podcasts are also interesting due to the low startup costs and accessibility of the medium.
 Although led by independents, the medium was quickly adopted by legacy media institutions, who had huge success with shows like \emph{Serial} \cite{berry2006, markman2012, markman2014,berry_golden_2015}.
 Although broad in coverage, various studies have pointed to a lack of diverse voices in podcasting, with, for example, men being overrepresented among both overall listeners and the hosts of top shows \citep{werner.2020.women}.

-Despite their popularity and reach, there has been surprisingly little large scale research into podcasts, in part due to a lack of data.
-The largest existing research corpus is a dataset of 200K podcasts (half English; half Portuguese) created by Spotify \cite{spotify}.
+Despite their popularity and reach, there has been surprisingly little large-scale academic research into podcasts, in part due to a lack of data.
+The largest existing research corpus is a dataset of 200K episodes (half in English; half in Portuguese) released by Spotify \cite{spotify}.
 But that dataset is no longer being maintained, and Spotify is no longer granting access to new users.
 A smaller corpus, with 240 hours of podcasts, annotated with emotion labels, was released in 2019 \citep{lotfian.2019.building}.
 Another project, PodcastRE, is actively preserving podcast audio, but the focus of that project is primarily archival, and it does not widely distribute data for research \cite{morris.2019.podcastre}.
+Finally, the Brookings Institute has assembled and made available the Popular Political Podcasts Dataset (PPPD), a corpus of around 120 prominent political podcast, which is actively being maintained \citep{brandt.2023.echoes}.

-As with comparable resources for other types of data source, such as Congressional Speeches \citep{gentzkow.2019.measuring} or Reddit \citep{baumgartner2020pushshiftredditdataset}, our dataset enables new research into podcasts, with speaker-labeled content over a subset that is dense enough for the study of communities, yet long enough to study temporal trends.
-Compared to other media, our dataset capture long form conversations, augmented with audio features that give insight into how each speaker is communicating, with speakers appearing in many venues, connected via content, guests, and other mechanisms.
+As with comparable resources for other types of data sources, such as Congressional Speeches \citep{gentzkow.2019.measuring} or Reddit \citep{baumgartner2020pushshiftredditdataset}, our dataset enables new research into podcasts, with speaker-labeled content over a subset that is dense enough for the study of communities, yet long enough to study temporal trends.
+Compared to other media, our dataset captures long-form conversations, augmented with audio features that give insight into how each speaker is communicating, with speakers appearing in many venues, connected via content, guests, and other mechanisms.
 Towards this end, we carry out two initial high-level analyses (\S\ref{sec:ecosystem} and \S\ref{sec:georgeFloyd}) that make use of multiple dimensions of this data to study the structure and responsiveness of the podcast ecosystem.
+We also intend that the pipeline we have created (\S\ref{sec:dataset}) will be useful to others in curating additional podcast datasets.